eejahromi/EEJSelectMenu/swiftInstructions.md

 EEJSelectMenu can be implemented in a Swift project in just a few steps using a bridging header file.
 This page will walk you through an example of how to to exactly that!

-We will be using an example proeject called `EEJSelectMenuSwift`
+We will be using an example project called `EEJSelectMenuSwift`

 * After installing the CocoaPod, you will have to create a Bridging-Header file in order to mix Objective-C files with your Swift code.